 DISASSEMBLE THE EXHAUST: I flushed one engine at a time and started by removing the clean-out plug tray to gain access to each water box and remove their straps.
 Loosen the four hose clamps that secure the aluminum joint with "UP" embossed on it (fiche part #45; referred here-after as the "UP Pipe") between the muffler (fiche #36) and the water box.
-Removed the UP Pipe and both rubber collars (fiche #46 & 47) that are attached to either side.
-Finally, unbolt and remove the tail pipe and gasket (fiche #43 & 42) to allow for larger debris to flow out of the system quicker.
+Remove the UP Pipe and both rubber collars (fiche #46 & 47) that are attached to either side.
+Unbolt and remove the tail pipe and gasket (fiche #43 & 42) to allow for larger debris to flow out of the system quicker.

 MOVE THE WATER BOXES: After removing the clean out tray, I unclamped and popped off the large hoses coming off the top of both water boxes.
 I removed the starboard water box up & out through the tray hole and then slid the port water box aftward a few inches.
 I finally unclamped and removed the long, white drain tube that runs from the interior deck to the scupper.

-Placed the 2" PVC Cap (2) onto the short length of 2" PVC Pipe (1) and inserted this into the end of the muffler (fiche #36) - this plug helps prevent the solution from making its way up the exhaust and to the pistons.
-The pipe portion was too loose and would fall out, so I had to wrap Electrical Tape around the PVC Pipe a few times, just below the Cap edge.
-I wrapped it until it was just thick enough that it snuggly seated inside the muffler - it doesn't have to be air tight, it just has to stay in place well.
+Mallet the 2" PVC Cap (2) onto the short length of 2" PVC Pipe (1) and insert this into the open end of the muffler (fiche #36) - this plug greatly slows the solution from making its way up the exhaust and to the pistons.
+The pipe portion will betoo loose and would fall out, so wrap PVC Pipe a few times with electrical tape, just below the Cap edge.
+I wrapped mine until it was just thick enough that it snuggly seated inside the muffler.
+It doesn't have to be absolutely air tight, it just has to stay in place.